2021 THUNDER BRIGADE PERFORMANCE ENSMBLE

 Our calendar is updated regularly - click here

-All members (brass, percussion and color guard) begin outdoor rehearsals in late April.
+All members (woodwind, brass, percussion, color guard and dance) begin outdoor rehearsals in mid April following all indoor guard and percussion activities.
 Outdoor rehearsals are on Saturdays 10 AM to 6 PM and Sunday afternoons 12 PM to 6 PM throughout the spring.
-See calendar for more specific dates.
+See calendar for specific dates and times.

 All members will have rehearsals or performances on most Saturdays throughout the performance season which begins in June and ends in late July.
 The rehearsal/performance schedule also includes select Friday evenings, and select Sunday afternoons.
 The official summer rehearsal/performance schedule will be announced in the spring.